fardina/q2a-wysiwyg-matheditor/README.md

 ## :clipboard: Description

-This is a totally new mathjax editor for q2a.
-It's not markdown, it's based on CKEditor 4. ~~So it's also a ckeditor 4 plugin for q2a~~ (use native WYSIWYG instead).
+This is a WYSIWYG Math formulas editor for [Question2Answers](https://www.question2answer.org/).

+Some history...

-I made this plugin long time ago (right after the ckeditor 4 release) but I published long time after (but already 5 years ago !)
+I made this plugin long time ago (right after the ckeditor 4 release) then I published it here looong time after (but already 5 years ago from now !).
+Finally today (september 2019) I'm updating to fix mathjax issue and while we are here I update it to latest CKEditor 4 version.

-Since then, [Question2Answers](https://www.question2answer.org/) team integrated natively the [CKEditor 4](https://github.com/ckeditor/ckeditor-dev) as WYSIWYG.
+Since I first released this, [Question2Answers](https://www.question2answer.org/) team integrated natively the [CKEditor 4](https://github.com/ckeditor/ckeditor-dev) as WYSIWYG :thumbsup:

+But this plugin is still good if you want to have Math formulas.

 ## :speech_balloon: Feedback